ZoeLiao/Django-GraphQL-React-Demo/README.md

 ## Audience
 The project is intended for engineers who want to know how to use GraphQL to connect Django and React.
 There is a basic GraphQL server in backend directory and GraphQL client in frontend directory.
 If you want to know the details, you can read the following Medium articles.

+## GraphQL
+### Query
+### Mutation
+### Subscription
+According to [the official documentations](https://www.apollographql.com/docs/react/data/subscriptions/): In most cases, intermittent polling or manual refetching are actually the best way to keep your client up to date.
+So when is a subscription the best option?
+Subscriptions are especially useful if:

+- 1. The initial state is large, but the incremental change sets are small.
+The starting state can be fetched with a query and subsequently updated through a subscription.
+- 2. You care about low-latency updates in the case of specific events, for example in the case of a chat application where users expect to receive new messages in a matter of seconds.

 ## Medium
 - [Django + GraphQL + React — 1.
 Integrate GraphQL into your Django project](https://medium.com/@zoejoyuliao/django-graphql-react-1-integrate-graphql-into-your-django-project-ff51237bb5d9)
 - [Django + GraphQL + React — 2.
 Integrate GraphQL into your React project](https://medium.com/@zoejoyuliao/django-graphql-react-2-integrate-graphql-into-your-react-project-71fa74f1cb00)